rummykhan/xlog/README.md

  Configure your application logging behavior
 --------------------------------------------

+#####The `php artisan vendor:publish` will publish `Log table migration` into migrations folder, `geoip.php` and `xlog.php` in config folder of you laravel installation.

 #### Configure Logging Environments

-The `php artisan vendor:publish` will publish `Log table migration` into migrations folder, `geoip.php` and `xlog.php` in config folder of you laravel installation.
-In `xlog.php` you can specify your `igonore_environments` as an array e.g.
+In `xlog.php` you can specify your `igonore_environments` as an array, In these environment it will not log any request or response e.g.

 ```php
 'ignore_environments' => ['local', 'test'],